fepitre/qubes-builderv2/README.md

 distribution tools like `dpkg-*`.
 This is only available for Debian distributions and not RPM distributions, as similar processing is currently not needed.

+## Qubes builder configuration

+Options available in `builder.yml`:

+- `git`:
+  - `baseurl: str` --- Base url of git repos (default: https://github.com).
+  - `prefix: str` --- Which repository to clone (default: QubesOS/qubes-).
+  - `suffix: str` --- git suffix (default: .git).
+  - `branch: str` --- git branch (default: master).
+  - `maintainers: List[str]` --- List of extra fingerprint allowed for signature verification of git commit and tag.

+- `artifacts-dir: str` --- Path to artifacts directory.

+- `plugins-dirs: List[str]` --- List of path to plugin directory.
+By default, the local plugins directory is prepended to the list.

+- `backend-vmm: str` --- Backend Virtual Machine (default and only supported value: xen).

+- `debug: bool` --- Print full traceback on exception (default: False).

+- `verbose: bool` --- Increase log verbosity (default: False).

+- `qubes-release: str` --- Qubes OS release e.g. r4.2.

+- `min-age-days: int` --- Minimum days for testing component or template allowed to reach stable repositories (default: 5).

+- `gpg-client: str`: GPG client to use, either `gpg` or `qubes-gpg-client-wrapper`.

+- `iso: Dict`:
+  - `kickstart: str` --- Image installer kickstart.
+  - `iso-flavor: str` --- Image name will be named as `Qubes-<iso-version>-<iso-flavor>-<arch>.iso`.
+  - `use-kernel-latest: bool` --- If True, use `kernel-latest` when building installer runtime and superseed `kernel` in the installation.
+It allows to boot installer and QubesOS with the latest drivers provided by stable kernels and not only long term supported ones by default.

+- `use-qubes-repo: Dict`:
+  `version: str` --- Use Qubes packages repository to satisfy build dependents.
+Set to target version of Qubes you are building packages for (like "4.1", "4.2" etc.).
+  `testing: bool` --- When used with `use-qubes-repo:version`, enable testing repository for that version (in addition to stable).

+- `sign-key: Dict` --- Fingerprint for signing content.
+  - `rpm: str` --- RPM content.
+  - `deb: str` --- Debian content.
+  - `iso: str` --- ISO content.

+- `less-secure-signed-commits-sufficient: list` --- List of component names where signed commits is allowed instead of requiring signed tags.
+This is less secure because only commits that have been reviewed are tagged.

+- `timeout: int`: Abort build after given timeout, in seconds.

+- `repository-publish: Dict` ---  Testing repository to use at publish stage.
+  - `components: str` --- Components .
+This is either `current-testing`, `security-testing` or `unstable`.
+  - `templates: str` --- Testing repository for templates at publish stage.
+This is either `templates-itl-testing` or `templates-community-testing`.

+- `distributions: List[str]` --- Distribution for packages provided as <package-set>-<distribution>.<architecture>.
+Default architecture is `x86_64` and can be ommited.
+Some examples: host-fc32, host-fc42.ppc64 or vm-trixie.

+- `components: List[Union[str, Dict]]` -- List of components you want to build.
+See example configs for sensible lists.
+The order of components is important - it should reflect build dependencies, otherwise build would fail.
+  - `<component_name>` --- Component name provided as string
+  - `<component_name>`: --- Component name provided as dict to pass or override values
+    - `branch: str` --- override default git branch.
+    - `url: str` --- provide the full url of the component.
+    - `maintainers: List[str]` --- List of extra fingerprint allowed for signature verification of git commit and tag.
+    - `timeout: int` --- Abort build after given timeout, in seconds.

+- `templates: List[Dict]` -- List of templates you want to build.
+See example configs for sensible lists.
+  - `<template_name>`: --- Template name
+    - `dist: str` --- Underlying distribution, e.g. fc42, bullseye, etc.
+    - `flavor: str` --- If applies, specify template flavor, e.g. minimal, xfce, whonix-gateway, whonix-workstation, etc.
+    - `options: List[str]` --- Provides template build options, e.g. minimal, no-recommends, firmware, etc.

+- `repository-upload-remote-host: Dict` --- Rsync URL for uploading local repository content
+  - `rpm: str` --- RPM content
+  - `deb: str` --- Debian content
+  - `iso: str` --- ISO content

+- `executor: Dict` --- Specify default executor to use
+  - `type: str` --- Executor type: qubes, docker, podman or local.
+  - `options: Dict`:
+    - `image: str` --- Container image to use.
+Specific to docker or podman type.
+    - `dispvm: str` --- Disposable template VM to use (NOT IMPLEMENTED YET.
+HARDCODED TO 'qubes-builder-dvm').
+    - `directory: str` --- Base directory for local executor to create temporary directories.
+    - `clean: bool` --- Do not clean container, disposible qube or temporary local folder.

+- `stages: List[str, Dict]` --- List of stages to trigger.
+  - `<stage_name>: str` --- Stage name
+  - `<stage_name>: Dict` --- Stage name provided as dict to override executor to use.
+    - `executor: Dict` --- Specify executor to use for this stage